Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Experiment setup

 According to the definitions of the hypercube, two marked vertices are adjacent if the Hamming distance between them is $1$.
 A set of non-adjacent marked vertices have a Hamming distance of at least $2$ from any other marked vertex, \textit{i.e.}, they are mutually non-adjacent.
 In the experiments performed in this paper, we consider only the scenario where the marked vertices are non-adjacent.
 The search for adjacent marked vertices constitutes a separate scenario and will not be addressed in this work.

-Experiments were performed to analyze the behavior of a lackadaisical quantum walk with multiple self-loops at each vertex, where, the phase of all edges was inverted for comparison with the proposal of this work.
+Experiments were performed to analyze the behavior of a Lackadaisical Quantum Walk with multiple self-loops at each vertex, where, the quantity $s$ $(1 \leqslant s \leqslant m)$ of self-loops is inverted.
+The case $s = m$ is the conventional oracle operation situation.
 Initially, we used the weight values proposed by \citet{rhodes2020search} and \citet{souza2021lackadaisical}.
 These experiments were also made for the weight values proposed in this work.
 To evaluate the relative dispersion behavior of the mean success probability, we used Pearson's coefficient of variation (the ratio between the standard deviation and the mean value).